 7. Dark Chocolate

-Dark chocolate is never a bad idea.
-In fact, cocoa is packed with flavanols, antioxidants that not only ward off harmful free radicals, but can also help hydrate your skin and improve circulation.
-The antioxidants also help promote a healthy inflammatory response, reducing the appearance of blemishes, redness and puffiness.
+Dark chocolate is always a good idea, and it’s even better when you know it’s benefiting your skin.
+In fact, cacao is packed with flavanols, antioxidants that not only ward off harmful free radicals but also reduce the appearance of blemishes, redness and puffiness in skin.

 To reap the benefits that dark chocolate has to offer, be sure to choose chocolate with at least 70 percent cacao.